 We are hosting our annual Open House/ Information Evening Thursday, January 11, 2024 at 7:00pm IN-PERSON in the school Learning Commons for new parents interested in Kindergarten for September 2024.
 Thank you for helping spread the word.
 Please, pre-register for the evening to receive the zoom link here: St. Augustine School Open House.

 ADVENT EVENING OF SONG AND PRAYER

 Our church was packed, and it was beautiful to hear our children’s voices as they sang so passionately!
-Congratulations to Mr. Logan, Ms. Brunnock, Mr. Bondoc, and Mr. O'Mahoney for their wonderful work preparing the songs, harmonies, and melodies with the students!
+Congratulations to Mr. Logan, Ms. Neary, Ms. Mulligan, and Mr. McCann for their wonderful work preparing the songs, harmonies, and melodies with the students!
 A special thank you to all grades for their beautiful singing and to our teachers and staff, in particular Mr. Yaptinchay, Mrs. Patzer, and Ms. O’Hara for their work planning, coordinating, and producing the event.

-A special thank you to Father Ignacy and the Oblate Fathers, including our visiting Oblates from out of town, as well as to all the teachers, students, families, friends, and alumni from around the world who took time out of their busy pre-Christmas schedules to celebrate this special evening with us, wheteher in-person or virtually.
+A special thank you to Father Ignacy and the Oblate Fathers, as well as to all the teachers, students, families, friends, and alumni from around the world who took time out of their busy pre-Christmas schedules to celebrate this special evening with us, wheteher in-person or virtually.

-We are grateful also to the following parishioners and parents for all their their help: Peter Allen (music and sound), Chermaine Wu (videography), and Raymond Chow (photography).
+We are grateful also to the following parishioners and parents for all their their help: Peter Allen (music and sound), Aaron Seminianho and Alvin Cheng (photography).

 Enjoy the story of the evening, including the recording of the live stream, as well as photos below.